 O.J. goes to Hollywood

 During his playing days, Simpson was already becoming a presence in the entertainment world.
 He appeared in several hit movies and TV series, including the classic miniseries Roots.
 Furthermore, his commercials for Hertz car rental were a massive hit with audiences.
 Simpson became a household name beyond football fans.

 When he retired from the NFL in 1979, he focused full time on his acting career.
 Among his most memorable performances were his roles in The Naked Gun series and The Klansman.
 Simpson was on cloud nine, worth as much as $10.8 million at the time of his 1992 divorce.
 Then, everything changed on the fateful night of his ex-wife’s murder.

 Simpson’s fall from grace

 Until 1994, Simpson was the ideal celebrity athlete.
-He had charm with the media that he parlayed into a successful career as an actor and a pitchman.
+He had a charm with the media that he parlayed into a successful career as an actor and a pitchman.
 It would’ve been hard to imagine the smiling, charismatic figure from all those movies and commercials could commit such heinous acts.
-But many believe that he did just that to this very day.
+But many believe he did just that to this very day.

 What is O.J.
 Simpson’s net worth?

 Despite his financial ruin, Simpson still makes money thanks to pensions from the NFL and Screen Actor’s Guild.
 This money, which isn’t required to go toward his court settlements, is believed to be worth anywhere from $250,000 to $3 million, according to Money.com.
 With nearly $40 million of debt still owed, however, this is far from an ideal situation.

 Simpson’s legacy will always be tarnished by what happened in 1994.
 Over a quarter-century after the murders, it still captivates the nation.
 Simpson might not suffer like some believe he should be.
 But his worth both financially and to the public has declined; it isn’t likely he’ll ever recover now at 73 years of age.